Hungarian Revolution of 1848: Western Slovak Uprising

 The Imperial government recognized that all across the Empire, ethnic minorities were seeking more autonomy, but it was only Hungary that desired a complete break.
 They used this by supporting the ethnic national movements against the Hungarian government.
 Slovak volunteer units were commissioned in Vienna to join campaigns against the Hungarians across the theatre.
-A Slovak regiment then marched to Myjava where a Slovak council openly seceded from Hungary.
-Tensions rose as the Hungarian army executed a number of Slovak leaders for treason and the fighting became more bloody.
+A Slovak regiment then marched to Miava (today Myjava, Slovakia), where a Slovak council openly seceded from Hungary.
+Tensions rose as the Hungarian army executed a number of Slovak leaders for high treason and the fighting became more bloody.

 However, the leaders of the Slovak Volunteers also wanted its autonomy from Hungary.
 They hoped that the Slovak lands would become a direct part of the Austrian empire.
 Tensions caused due to unfulfilled promises from the Austrians soon began to rise.
 Lacking support and with increased Hungarian efforts, the Slovak volunteer corps had little impact for the rest of the war until the Russians marched in.
 It was used in 'mopping up' resistance in the wake of the Russian advance and then soon after was disbanded, ending Slovak involvement in the Revolution.
 The conclusion of the uprising is unclear, as the Slovaks fell back under Imperial authority and lacked any autonomy for some time.